prof18/marcogomiero.com/content/posts/2024/kmp-ci-android.md

       - '*-android'
 ```

-In this way, I can be more flexible when making platform-independent releases.
+This way, I can be more flexible when making platform-independent releases.

 ## Gradle and JDK setup